“Be brief, be bold, be gone” is a perfect description of how to talk to people who are high up in your organization’s food chain.

 Of course, being brief is easier said than done!
 President Woodrow Wilson is credited with having said,

 If I am to speak for ten minutes, I need a week for preparation… if [I am to speak for] an hour, I am ready now.

 His point was that it’s harder to be brief than long-winded.

 Why?
 Because brevity takes discipline and forethought.
 You must be clear about,

 - What point you’re trying to make;

-- How to help your listeners understand it; and
+- How to best help your listeners understand that point; and

 Often, you can leave out most of what you were planning to say!
 As an example, rather than “know what point you’re trying to make,” I could have said,

 In order to counter our habitual approach of saying pretty much everything that comes into our minds, most of us need to do some serious thinking in advance of an important conversation, particularly if that conversation involves senior leaders at our organizations.
 This is important, in part, because many of us tend to digress, use unnecessary words, fall back on the jargon that’s specific to our particular disciplines, and even add phrases that we think, rightly or wrongly, make us sound more knowledgeable or important.
 In order to rein in this tendency, it would serve us all well to undertake a preparation process that begins with a consideration of which part of the discussion we’re planning is actually essential to comprehension.

 Now in fairness, there are some ideas in that paragraph that go beyond my key message (“know what point you’re trying to make”).
 But none of those ideas were essential to your understanding of my main point; they embellish, but they don’t clarify.